EnFinlay/TIL/README.md

 # TIL
 An ongoing list of things I've learned.

+**April 22th, 2016**

+In Express, it's possible to get a list of all the routes registered to an app using `app._router.stack` or `app.router.stack`.
+I haven't fully explored this one yet, but depending on how it handles sub-apps, it may be possible to setup a fun regression test this way.
+Fingers crossed.

 **April 18th, 2016**

 Just because it's possible to run 10k after taking months of break, doesn't mean you should.